ogecko/alpaca-benro-polaris/docs/betatest.md

 * Craig Bobchin (PCCGG) - I am willing to help beta test.
 I have a Pentax K-1 as my main camera.
 * Steve Everitt (PCCGG) - I also shoot with Pentax cameras and am happy to assist with any beta testing.
 I live in Lanzarote so get a lot more opportunity than most.
 * Richard Healey (PCCGG) - Nice concept, happy to buy you several coffees and will beta test the hell out of your work.
 (Messenger DM 2/9)
-* @PdTCH (Youtube)  - will sing up for the kickstarter and let u know for betatesting
+* @PdTCH (Youtube)  - will sing up for the kickstarter and let u know for betatesting (Messaged on YT 15/9)

 ## Potential Followup
 * Ian Morgan - Pentax